ggerganov/llama.cpp/README.md

 > [!NOTE]
 > If you prefer basic usage, please consider using conversation mode instead of interactive mode

 In this mode, you can always interrupt generation by pressing Ctrl+C and entering one or more lines of text, which will be converted into tokens and appended to the current context.
 You can also specify a *reverse prompt* with the parameter `-r "reverse prompt string"`.
 This will result in user input being prompted whenever the exact tokens of the reverse prompt string are encountered in the generation.
-A typical use is to use a prompt that makes LLaMA emulate a chat between multiple users, say Alice and Bob, and pass `-r "Alice:"`.
+A typical use is to use a prompt that makes JARVIS emulate a chat between multiple users, say Alice and Bob, and pass `-r "Alice:"`.

 Here is an example of a few-shot interaction, invoked with the command